-TCP/IP model: The Internet protocol suite is the conceptual model and set of communications protocols used on the Internet and similar computer networks.
-It is commonly known as TCP/IP because the foundational protocols in the of it are the Transmission Control Protocol (TCP) and the Internet Protocol (IP).
+The Internet protocol suite is the conceptual model and set of communications protocols used on the Internet and similar computer networks.
+It is commonly known as TCP/IP because the foundational protocols in it are the Transmission Control Protocol (TCP) and the Internet Protocol (IP).

 Serial communications are a way of transmitting serial data in one way or another.

-Asynchronous: Asynchronous Communication has no timing signal or clock.
+Asynchronous Communication has no timing signal or clock.
 Instead, it inserts a Start and a Stop bits in each data byte to synchronize the communication between the devices (usually at 9600 bits/second).
-As it uses less wires for communication (no clock signals), Asynchronous Communication is simpler.
+As it uses fewer wires for communication (no clock signals), Asynchronous Communication is simpler.

 Serial TTL (UART): UARTs (Universal Asynchronous Receivers/Transmitters) transmit one bit at a time at a specified data rate (9600bps usually).
 This method of serial communication is sometimes called TTL serial (transistor-transistor logic).
 Serial communication at a TTL level will always remain between the limits of 0V and Vcc, which is often 5V or 3.3V.

 RS-232: (It can also be synchronous).
-A straight-through cable is used to connect a DTE, for example a computer, to a DCE, for example a modem.
-All signals in one side are connected to the corresponding signals in the other side in a one-to-one basis.
+A straight-through cable is used to connect a DTE, for example, a computer, to a DCE, for example, a modem.
+All signals on one side are connected to the corresponding signals on the other side on a one-to-one basis.
 A crossover cable (null-modem) is used to connect two DTEs directly, without a modem between them.
 They cross transmit and receive data signals between the two sides.

-Synchronous: Synchronous Communication requires the sender and receiver to share the same clock.
+Synchronous Communication requires the sender and receiver to share the same clock.
 The sender provides a timing signal to the receiver so that the receiver knows when to read the data.
-It usualluy has higher data rates and greater error-checking capability.
+It usually has higher data rates and greater error-checking capability.

 I2C: I2C (Inter-Integrated Circuit) is a serial communication protocol, so data is transferred bit by bit along a single cable (the SDA line).
 With I2C you can connect multiple slaves to a single master and you can have multiple masters controlling single, or multiple slaves.
 This is really useful when you want to have more than one microcontroller recording data into a single memory card or displaying text to a single LCD screen.
 It only uses two wires to transmit data between devices: